RaviTambade/TFLdotNET/Statemgmt.md

 ### ViewBag
 The ViewBag object is a wrapper around the ViewData object that allows you to create dynamic properties for the ViewBag.

-### TempData
-It is meant to be a very short-lived instance, and you should only use it during the current and the subsequent requests only!
-Since TempData works this way, you need to know for sure what the next request will be, and redirecting to another view is the only time you can guarantee this.
-Therefore, the only scenario where using TempData will reliably work is when you are redirecting.
-This is because a redirect kills the current request (and sends HTTP status code 302 Object Moved to the client), then creates a new request on the server to serve the redirected view.
-Looking back at the previous HomeController code sample means that the TempData object could yield results differently than expected because the next request origin can't be guaranteed.
-For example, the next request can originate from a completely different machine and browser instance.

-TempData is a type of object that is used to store temporary data in an ASP.NET MVC application.
-It is a property of the ControllerBase class, which is the base class for all controllers in an ASP.NET MVC application.

-The TempData property is used to pass data from one action method to another, and it is particularly useful for passing data between a controller action and a view.
-It is implemented using the SessionStateTempDataProvider class, which stores the data in the session state.

-To use TempData, you can set its value in an action method and then retrieve it in a subsequent action method or view.
-For example, you might set a message in an action method that is displayed to the user in a view.
-When the view is rendered, the message is removed from TempData.

-# State Management in asp.net core

-HTTP is a stateless protocol.
-So HTTP requests are independent messages that don’t retain user values or app states.
-We need to take additional steps to manage state between the requests.

-## Cookies
-Cookies store data in the user’s browser.
-Browsers send cookies with every request and hence their size should be kept to a minimum.
-Ideally, we should only store an identifier in the cookie and we should store the corresponding data using the application.
-Most browsers restrict cookie size to 4096 bytes and only a limited number of cookies are available for each domain.

-Users can easily tamper with or delete a cookie.
-Cookies can also expire on their own.
-Hence we should not use them to store sensitive information and their values should not be blindly trusted or used without proper validation.

-We often use cookies to personalize the content for a known user especially when we just identify a user without authentication.
-We can use the cookie to store some basic information like the user’s name.
-Then we can use the cookie to access the user’s personalized settings, such as their preferred color theme.

-## Session State
-Session state is an ASP.NET Core mechanism to store user data while the user browses the application.
-It uses a store maintained by the application to persist data across requests from a client.
-We should store critical application data in the user’s database and we should cache it in a session only as a performance optimization if required.

-ASP.NET Core maintains the session state by providing a cookie to the client that contains a session ID.
-The browser sends this cookie to the application with each request.
-The application uses the session ID to fetch the session data.

-While working with the Session state, we should keep the following things in mind:

-- A Session cookie is specific to the browser session
-- When a browser session ends, it deletes the session cookie
-- If the application receives a cookie for an expired session, it creates a new session that uses the same session cookie
-- An Application doesn’t retain empty sessions
-- The application retains a session for a limited time after the last request.
- The app either sets the session timeout or uses the default value of 20 minutes
-- Session state is ideal for storing user data that are specific to a particular session but doesn’t require permanent storage across sessions
-- An application deletes the data stored in session either when we call the ISession.
- Clear implementation or when the session expires
-- There’s no default mechanism to inform the application that a client has closed the browser or deleted the session cookie or it is expired